lailson-dev/sistema-lembrete/README.md

 # sistema-lembrete

-Rodar no terminal do Package Manager Console Update-Database para as Migrations
+Rodar no terminal do Package Manager Console o comando `Update-Database` para as Migrations